Signals intelligence by alliances, nations and industries: Narus

-Another firm is Narus, which started as a security vendor for very large telecommunications and Internet service providers, has a product called the "NarusInsight Intercept Suite (NIS) enables capture of packet-level, flow-level, and application-level usage information along with complete session packets for forensic analysis, surveillance, or for satisfying regulatory compliance."
+Another firm is Narus, which started as a security vendor for very large telecommunications and Internet service providers (ISPs), has a product called the "NarusInsight Intercept Suite (NIS) enables capture of packet-level, flow-level, and application-level usage information along with complete session packets for forensic analysis, surveillance, or for satisfying regulatory compliance."

 Narus' CEO was interviewed about the general subject of cyberwarfare, perhaps an even broader problem than SIGINT.
 Oslan, when asked to describe cyberwarfare, said "This is my opinion only, but I think that what would constitute an act of war over the Internet would be something that maliciously, directly cripples a country’s ability to function.
 If somebody brought down our electrical infrastructure and crippled our economy, I think that would be an act of war.
 How we could treat that, government to government, is a policy question.
 You are not using guns and bullets anymore.
 What is the appropriate response as your armies move from physical entities to virtual entities?"
 If one continued the military metaphor here, the armies, whether physical or virtual, need intelligence.

-Large Internet Service Providers (ISPs) increasingly believe that "deep packet inspection" is required to protect their internal infrastructure, as well as their customers, from malicious hacking and computer crime.
+Large ISPs increasingly believe that "deep packet inspection" is required to protect their internal infrastructure, as well as their customers, from malicious hacking and computer crime.
 The same type of tools with legitimate ISP security applications also have COMINT interception and analysis capability.